glinraen/lyrical/README.md

 ### Intro

-The concept for Lyrical is a repositor for music files.
+The concept for Lyrical is a repository for music files.
 Many songs are online, in many formats that are difficult to read and to keep neat.
 I wanted a place to upload collections of lyrics and music that would keep one format.
 It is a full stack web application.

 ### Technologies